tommyku/blog3/content/blog/working-in-taipei-for-a-month.md

 preview: false
 ---

-We worked remotely from Taipei for a month, and here are what I thought.
+Backed by AppWorks Accelerator, 2 enginners and the CEO stayed in Taiwan for around a month to develop a new product in August.
+I was one of the engineers going there with my Thinkpad X230, recently upgraded to 8GB of RAM.

+### Hong Kong software engineers in Taiwan

 For many in the software engineering field, remote working have became a no-brainer.

-And don't let the word 'remote' fool you.
+But don't let the word 'remote' fool you.
 The ultra-connectedness enabled by broadband Internet connection and enriched multimedia communication makes everybody who're remote working feel like they all work in the same place.

-Just that you can't walk up to somebody to start another time-wasting random chit-chat doesn't mean you can't communicate and work properly with everybody else in the office.
+Just that you can't walk up to somebody to start another time-wasting random chit-chat doesn't mean you can communicate and work properly with everybody else in the office.

-Or does it?

-### Hong Kong software engineers in Taiwan

-Backed by AppWorks Accelerator, 2 enginners and the CEO stayed in Taiwan for around a month to develop a new product in August.
-I was one of the engineers going there with my Thinkpad X230, recently upgraded to 8GB of RAM.

 #### The routine